sujansivaji/TimeSeriesForecasting/README.md

 # TimeSeriesForecasting
-A simple stationarity check in dataset is performed.
+A simple stationarity check  and seasonality in dataset is analyzed.
 A real time csv dataset is used to perform the analysis.